 The federal building/post office (1896) and its replacements (both 1933, post office by Wyatt Hedrick, federal courthouse by Cret and Clarkson).
 The new post office is classical; the new federal courthouse is moderne, a style of art deco.
 The 1896 federal building/post office was demolished in 1963.

-Map shows the Carnegie Public Library, central fire station, city hall, federal building/post office, and St. Patrick’s Cathedral.
-Only the cathedral still stands.
+Map of 1910 shows the Carnegie Public Library, central fire station, city hall, and federal building/post office.

 Of the five original buildings, only the county courthouse (1895, designed by Frederick Gunn and Louis Curtiss) survives.
 It is, let us hope, untouchable.